Why Does Coffee Make You Pee?

 All in all, there are several mechanisms by which caffeine increases urination frequency.
 But why is this the case?

-Related Benefits of Green Coffee Beans
+Related Green Coffee Beans vs Roasted Coffee Beans

 The explanation is rather simple; it’s all about overall water balance.